1,000+ Opportunities

 Grants and Special Assessments Rural Law Enforcement Grants Applications and Reporting Frequently Asked Questions Sheriffs Immigration Law Enforcement Economic Development Agreements Local Development Agreement Search Public Improvement Districts Municipal Management Districts 2021 Federal Funding to Texas Contact Data Analysis and Transparency Electronic and Information Resources Accessibility Privacy and Security Policy Search from the Texas State Library

-Based on current listing details, eligibility includes: Texas counties with population of 68,750 or less Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Texas counties with population of 68,750 or less.
+Confirm the full requirements in the official notice before applying.